WARRIOR COUNTRY

 VARSITY ASSISTANT COACH

-This is Coach Garson’s ninth year as an Assistant Coach at Westlake High School.
+This is Coach Garson’s tenth year as an Assistant Coach at Westlake High School.

 Coach Garson has coached club basketball for over 30 years, coaching teams in the Valley Conference, American Roundball (ARC), and Basketball Training Institute (BTI).
 He has coached three teams that qualified for AAU Nationals, making the Final 4 in 2008.
 In 2011, Coach Garson earned Ventura County Frosh-Soph Coach of the Year.